Comprehensive Taxonomies of Nature- and Bio-inspired Optimization: Inspiration versus Algorithmic Behavior, Critical Analysis and Recommendations (from 2020 to 2024): Abstract

 \section{Abstract}

-Introduction: In recent years, a great variety of nature- and bio-inspired algorithms has been reported in the literature.
-This algorithmic family simulates different biological processes observed in Nature in order to efficiently address complex optimization problems.
-In the last years the number of bio-inspired optimization approaches in literature has grown considerably, reaching unprecedented levels that dark the future prospects of this field of research.
-Method: This paper addresses this problem by proposing two comprehensive, principle-based taxonomies that allow researchers to organize existing and future algorithmic developments into well-defined categories, considering two different criteria: the source of inspiration and the behavior of each algorithm.
-Using these taxonomies we review more than three hundred publications dealing with nature-inspired and bio-inspired algorithms, and proposals falling within each of these categories are examined, leading to a critical summary of design trends and similarities between them, and the identification of the most similar classical algorithm for each reviewed paper.
-Results: From our analysis we conclude that a poor relationship is often found between the natural inspiration of an algorithm and its behavior.
-Furthermore, similarities in terms of behavior between different algorithms are greater than what is claimed in their public disclosure: specifically, we show that more than one-third of the reviewed bio-inspired solvers are versions of classical algorithms.
-Conclusions: Grounded on the conclusions of our critical analysis, we give several recommendations and points of improvement for better methodological practices in this active and growing research field.
+In recent years, bio-inspired optimization has garnered significant attention in the literature.
+This algorithmic family mimics various biological processes observed in nature to effectively tackle complex optimization problems.
+The proliferation of nature- and bio-inspired algorithms, accompanied by a plethora of applications, tools, and guidelines, underscores the growing interest in this field.
+However, the exponential rise in the number of bio-inspired algorithms poses a challenge to the future trajectory of this research domain.
+Along the five versions of this document, the number of approaches grows incessantly, and where having a new biological description takes precedence over real problem-solving.
+This document, in its fifth revision since the original published version in \cite{Molina2020comprehensive}, presents two comprehensive taxonomies.
+One is based on principles of biological similarity, and the other one is based on operational aspects associated with the iteration of population models that initially have a biological inspiration.
+Therefore, these taxonomies enable researchers to categorize existing algorithmic developments into well-defined classes, considering two criteria: the source of inspiration and the behavior exhibited by each algorithm.
+Using these taxonomies, we classify 518 algorithms based on nature-inspired and bio-inspired principles.
+Each algorithm within these categories is thoroughly examined, allowing for a critical synthesis of design trends and similarities, and identifying the most analogous classical algorithm for each proposal.
+From our analysis, we conclude that a poor relationship is often found between the natural inspiration of an algorithm and its behavior.
+Furthermore, similarities in terms of behavior between different algorithms are greater than what is claimed in their public disclosure: specifically, we show that more than one-fourth of the reviewed bio-inspired solvers are versions of classical algorithms.
+The conclusions from the analysis of the algorithms lead to several learned lessons.

+Moreover, in this new update we have decided to take a brief tour of literature towards three broad directions, providing a more extensive approach to the original document: \begin{itemize}[leftmargin=*]